''DEMO''

 (Image stolen from Ebay)

-The economy would soon be grinning like a bipolar bull-bear, following the unprecedented military expenditure of WW2.
+The economy would soon be grinning like a bipolar bull-bear, with the unprecedented military expenditure of WW2.
 As mushroom clouds dispersed over flattened Japanese cities, Lieutenant General Knudsen, (former President of General Motors) laughed "We won because we smothered the enemy in an avalanche of production, the like of which he had never seen, nor dreamed possible, LOL!" the concept of Britain, ever gracious in defeat, handed over the keys to the empire to the concept of the United States, who celebrated by coining the concept of 'military-industrial-congressional complex', whilst simultaneously putting it to action.
-New income taxes were conceptualized to fund the otherwise redundant concepts of corporations, and everyone lived happily paying them ever after, thankful for their democratic right to choose which of the two cheeks of the same arsehole would be responsible for transferring thir hard-earned to private companies, rather than squandering it on public services.
+New income taxes were conceptualized to fund the otherwise redundant concepts of corporations, and everyone lived happily paying them ever after, thankful for their democratic right to choose which of the two cheeks of the same arse would be responsible for transferring thir hard-earned to private companies, rather than squandering it on public services.

 Track list for first batch / 'original' demo cassette - not quite the same as the vinyl version